bnaucler/gambot/README.md

     - backend
 * Send player added status report to frontend
 * Participant attendance & results report per tournament
+* Selector for tournament & all time stats in player info window
 * See all games in tournament history
 * See all players and respective scores in tournament history
 * Tournament history data download